pravo23/Aliens-on-Earth/README.md

         Part A
       ------------
+        1. For run the project, run 'AlienOnEarthApp.java'.
-        1.for PdfWrite, I used jar file Of Itext and configured into classpath.
+        2.for PdfWrite, I used jar file Of Itext and configured into classpath.
-        2. Make and Used classes are "AlienOnEarthApp, AlienInfo, Exporter,PdfWrite, TextWrite"
+        3. Make and Used classes are "AlienOnEarthApp, AlienInfo, Exporter,PdfWrite, TextWrite".

         Part B
         ---------